• Skip to primary navigation

 But when someone creates a custom version, that version becomes splintered off from the main program.

-Think of it like getting off the highway and on to an access road that runs along-side of the main road.
-That access road may get you to the same location eventually, but it will definitely be slower because there’s more people using the main road.
+Think of it like getting off the highway and onto an access road that runs alongside of the main road.
+That access road may get you to the same location eventually, but it will definitely be slower because there are more people using the main road.
 It might even take you someplace entirely different that you don’t want to go.

 I’m a reviewer.
 That’s my job to test everything.